 As representatives of this work, we aim to uphold clear sexual boundaries and ethics in our daily lives.

 We respect the value of diversity, as it is expressed in the various identities and experiences of our participants.

 We do not condone or knowingly engage in discrimination.
-We do not refuse professional service to anyone on the basis of race, gender, gender identity, gender expression, religion, national origin, age, sexual orientation, or socioeconomic status.
+We do not refuse professional service to anyone on the basis of race, gender, gender identity, gender expression, religion, national origin, age (except where medically or psychologically contraindicated), sexual orientation, or socioeconomic status.

 We take steps to examine unconscious biases that we may hold and commit to ongoing self-reflection to unlearn oppressive patterns.

 We make every effort to include people living with physical, mental, and cognitive disabilities.

 We respect the unique experiences of our participants, and practice openness towards different peoples’ values, belief systems, and ways of healing.

 We are attentive to the impact of power dynamics in our relationships with participants, particularly where there are differences in privilege, gender, race, age, culture, education, and/or socioeconomic status.